Burningstone91/smart-home-setup/README.md

 ```
 This is needed in order to show the correct IP-address when you get a notification about a failed login attempt.
 Without setting the reverse proxy as a trusted proxy, you'll always see the IP of the NGINX reverse proxy instead of the real IP address.

-You should now be able to access your Home Assistant instance remotely by going to https://ha.youromain.com.
-Later we're going to add more services like Grafana to be accessible from outside.
+You should now be able to access your Home Assistant instance remotely by going to https://ha.youromain.com and locally with http://ip-of-ha:8123.

 #### Configure separate internal and external URL
 First enable "advanced mode" by clicking on your username in the sidebar.
 Toggle the setting "Advanced Mode".